Arjun Maini: Lower formulas

 At the beginning of 2015 Maini showed remarkable pace in the Toyota Racing Series in New Zealand en route to a 4th overall in the championship with two wins, five podiums and 3 poles.
 He also finished 4th overall in Race 2 of the Pau Grand Prix.
 However, a learning year in the FIA European Formula 3 series meant he could only manage 18th overall and 9th in the rookie class.
 Maini did manage to end the season on a high, finishing 10th at the Macau Grand Prix.

 GP3 Series

 2016

 In 2016, Maini raced for Jenzer Motorsport in the GP3 series, he finished the season in 10th position in the championship despite missing the first 4 races.
 He also became the first Indian to secure a podium in the GP3 series at Hungaroring, after finishing 2nd.
 Maini also raced in the Macau GP for Team Motopark.

 2017

-The Indian signed for Jenzer again in 2017, for his second stint in the GP3 Series.
+Maini signed for Jenzer again in 2017, for his second stint in the GP3 Series.
 He scored two podiums, including a victory in the sprint race at Circuit de Barcelona-Catalunya, and ended up 9th in the championship, two positions behind teammate Alessio Lorandi.